usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### May an examiner require that an applicant provide documentation of the existence and nature of the disability as evidence that he or she is entitled to modifications or aids?

-Yes, but requests for documentation must be reasonable and must be limited to the need for the modification or aid requested.Appropriate documentation might include a letter from a physician or other professional, or evidence of a prior diagnosis or accommodation, such as eligibility for a special education program.
+Yes, but requests for documentation must be reasonable and must be limited to the need for the modification or aid requested.
+Appropriate documentation might include a letter from a physician or other professional, or evidence of a prior diagnosis or accommodation, such as eligibility for a special education program.
 The applicant may be required to bear the cost of providing such documentation, but the entity administering the examination cannot charge the applicant for the cost of any modifications or auxiliary aids, such as interpreters, provided for the examination.